ShotgunGHG/Minecraft-Chest-Storage-Organizer-/README.md

 Storage Tracker was made to help Minecraft players keep their storage systems organized and make finding items faster and easier than just looking through every Chest ingame.

-You get To thr Website with this
+You get To the Website with this
 URL

 https://shotgunghg.github.io/Minecraft-Chest-Storage-Organizer-/